Tax Refund Company Terms & Conditions:

 We will not be held responsible for any underpayment of tax caused by omitted or inaccurate information supplied by You.

-We will correspond with You by telephone, post, email or via Our online portal using the contact details that You have provided us with in Your initial application.
+We will correspond with You by telephone, SMS, post, email or via Our online portal using the contact details that You have provided us with in Your initial application.

 You will inform us if any of the name or contact details You provide change whilst We are carrying out Your review.